davidebuzzao/TOPAS/README.md

 ### Step 1: Installation

 TOPAS is implemented in R (≥4.1), and it was tested in a version-controlled conda environment.

-Download this repository and either:
+Download this repository and either execute A or B:

 A.  follow the instructions to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then execute the following to generate a conda environment with all you need to run TOPAS:
 ```